 Learn more about VA Aid and Attendance, and discover if it can help you or your senior loved one pay for elder care costs.

-Older veterans or spouses who can no longer manage their care independently can use the sum to pay for assisted living, memory care, a nursing home, or in-home care services.
+Older veterans or their surviving spouses who can no longer manage their care independently can use VA Aid and Attendance benefits to help cover the cost of assisted living, memory care, a nursing home, or in-home care services.

-The VA considers the following wartime periods:
+The VA considers the following as wartime periods: